-PLACE OF THE ORBIT.
-PAGE 63
+PLACE OF THE ORBIT PAGE 63

 In connection with this point, a singular illustration suggests itself with regard to the form (hitherto unexplained) of one of the most important symbols of Egyptian monarchy.
 At the present epoch, the earth reaches the apsides, or turning-points, of her orbit, that is to say, her greatest and least distances from the sun, a few days after passing, respectively, through the summer and winter solstices.
-But inasmuch as those points have a slow relative motion round the orbit, the period of the year at which they were attained six thousand years ago (or point of equinox, through which it passes, and the direction of the minor axis, or line of solstice, to which it will be parallel, thus indicating the relations of the universe.
-And the figure thus described exactly gives us the royal cartouche always encircling the names of the Egyptian kings; which thus images forth the celestial
+But inasmuch as those points have a slow relative motion round the orbit, the period of the year at which they were attained six thousand years ago (or about the time of which we speak) took place about the times of equinox Hence if we represent the orbit in its true elliptic form, a tangent at the extremity of the major axis will define both the point of equinox, through which it passes, and the direction of the minor axis, or line of solstice, to which it will be parallel, thus indicating the relations of the universe.
+And the figure thus described exactly gives us the royal cartouche always encircling the names of the Egyptian kings;